osixia/docker-openldap/README.md

 ## Environment Variables

 Environement variables defaults are set in **image/env.yml**.
-You can modify environment variable values directly in this file and rebuild the image ([see manual build](#manual-build)) or you can override those values at run time with -e argument.
-See example below.
+You can modify environment variable values directly in this file and rebuild the image ([see manual build](#manual-build)).
+You can also override those values at run time with -e argument or by setting your own env.yml file as a docker volume to `/etc/env.yml`.
+See examples below.

+General container configuration :
+- **LDAP_LOG_LEVEL**: Slap log level. defaults to  `-1`.
+See table 5.1 in http://www.openldap.org/doc/admin24/slapdconf2.html for the available log levels.

 Required for new ldap server :
 - **LDAP_ORGANISATION**: Organisation name.
 Defaults to `Example Inc.`